jzengg/felamily/README.md

 - Edit and delete records
 - Add and update vaccinations for cats
 - Search for cats by availability, location, name.
+- Search for people by name or email

 ## Technical Features